 Jacq Greyja is a writer of Jewish and Mexican descent living in Berkeley, California.
 They are a William Dickey Poetry Fellow and MFA student in Creative Writing at San Francisco State University.

-Greyja's work has appeared or is forthcoming in Hold: A Journal, Dream Pop Journal, Linden Avenue, Peach Mag, Bettering American Poetry: Volume II, Apogee, Columbia Poetry Review, Berkeley Poetry Review, and elsewhere.
-They were a 2018 summer fellow in Radar Production's "Show Us Your Spines," a residency at the San Francisco Public Library for queer writers of color.
-Their first chapbook of poetry, Greater Grave, was published by The Operating System in 2018.
-Poetry and collage pieces have exhibited at The UC Berkeley Art Museum and Pacific Film Archive (2018) and Bushel Collective (2017).
+Jacq is the author of the poetry chapbook Greater Grave (The Operating System, 2018).
+Their work has appeared or is forthcoming in Hold: A Journal, Dream Pop Journal, Linden Avenue, Peach Mag, Bettering American Poetry: Volume II, Apogee, Columbia Poetry Review, Berkeley Poetry Review, and elsewhere.
+They were a 2018 summer fellow in Radar Production's "Show Us Your Spines," a creative writing residency at the San Francisco Public Library's James C. Hormel LGBTQIA Center.
+Their poetry and collage pieces have exhibited at The Berkeley Art Museum and Pacific Film Archive (2018) and Bushel Collective (2017).

 Jacq holds a B.A. in English from UC Berkeley.
 They are a high school dropout and first-generation college graduate.